EphremTil17/chronoscript/README.md

 ## Key Features

-### FFmpeg-Powered Waveform Visualization
+### Waveform Hyper-Zoom
-The application features a custom-built waveform extraction system that utilizes FFmpeg for high-speed audio analysis.
-Unlike standard library-based visualizations, our implementation:
+The application features a custom-built FFmpeg-powered waveform extraction system that utilizes FFmpeg for high-speed audio analysis.
+The system supports dynamic, frame-accurate zooming:
-- Performs asynchronous peak extraction using optimized PCM sample processing.
-- Downsamples audio to 4kHz to ensure near-instant visualization of hour-long recordings.
-- Employs a fixed-resolution caching layer (200 high-fidelity peaks) to minimize CPU overhead and storage footprint.
-- Utilizes `RepaintBoundary` and cached `Paint` objects for 60FPS fluid scrubbing on desktop hardware.
+- **High-Density Extraction**: Performed at 100 peaks per second (10ms resolution), providing the surgical granularity needed for sub-frame word placement.
+- **Quantized Max-Sampling**: A specialized viewport rendering that eliminates visual jitter by locking sampling buckets to integer peak boundaries.
+- **60FPS Hybrid Rendering**: Automatically switches between linear interpolation and raw peak drawing based on zoom depth to maintain buttery-smooth visualization.
+- **Interactive Controls**: Supports standard `Ctrl + MouseWheel` for zooming, horizontal panning, and playhead auto-centering.
+Manual +/- magnifying and a jitter-free timecode display centered in a fixed-width layout.
+- **Diagnostic Console**: A dedicated diagnostic console (accessible via the terminal icon) provides real-time visibility into the application's internal processes.

-### Studio Session Persistence & Restoration
+### Studio Session Persistence & Intelligent Restoration
 ChronoScript Studio now supports full session persistence and intelligent restoration.
 - **Auto-Save**: A background persistence layer automatically backups progress every 60 seconds to a localized auto-save file.
 - **Manual Save**: Operators can save their work to a custom location to resume later.